Last updated: May 4, 2026

 - Who can get it: Seniors who are age 65 by June 1, meet the household income limits of $75,000 in tax year 2025, $77,000 in tax year 2026, and $79,000 in tax year 2027 and later, have owned and occupied qualifying property for at least the last three years, have no delinquent taxes, and carry insurance.

 - How it helps: The state can defer up to $7,500 per year.
-Interest is 3% simple interest, and the total deferred amount, interest, and lien fees cannot exceed 80% of your equity.
+Interest is 3% simple interest for tax year 2023 and later.
+The total deferred amount, interest, and lien fees cannot exceed 80% of your equity.

 - How to apply: File Forms IL-1017 and IL-1018 with your county collector or treasurer.
 The annual filing period is January 1 through March 1.
-In Lake County, the tax year 2025 filing window ran January 1 through March 1, 2026.
+For tax year 2025, that filing window ended March 1, 2026.

 - What to gather: Income records, deed or land trust papers, proof of insurance, spouse or trustee signatures if needed, and mortgage or reverse mortgage paperwork.